 Search Video Library for: ALL IN!™ Tackling Tough Workplace Diversity Dynamics

-With the current focus on racial inequity and injustice, organizations - now more than ever - need to understand how racism and other key diversity dynamics impact their efforts to build a more diverse, equitable and inclusive workplace and culture.
+A 2023 Telly Award Winner!
+Draw people in... not push them away!
+With the current focus on racial inequity and injustice, organizations - now more than ever - need to understand how workplace inequities and other key diversity dynamics impact their efforts to build a more diverse, equitable and inclusive workplace and culture.
 This new program focuses on the diversity dimension of race.
 By deepening awareness and understanding of race and racism, participants develop knowledge and skills that support and contribute to your organization’s overall diversity, equity and inclusion goals.

 Encouraging respect for ourselves and others does not mean failing to recognize race or other differences when they affect our understanding of a situation, our impact on others or our relationships.
 No matter how you may feel as an individual, color and race consciousness exist in our society and is the lived experience of many people.
 This video also acknowledges the importance of identity… which is how we see ourselves and how others see us.